opensupporter/osdi-docs/gotv_transportation.md

 An Assignment indicates a specific matching between a Vehicle and a Demand.

 An implementation supporting the APIs here would employ some matching and scheduling algorithm to pair Demands with Drivers and Vehicles in order to make specific Assignments, in which a vehicle is expected to satisfy a Rider's Demand by picking up and dropping off at a specified time and place.
-Assignments may be removed, such as by the cancellation by a Rider or a Driver.
+Assignments may be removed, such as by the cancellation by a Rider, Coordinator, Driver, or Dispatcher.
 Doing so does not affect the underlying Demand, which may still be satisfied by the scheduling algorithm by making an alternate Assignment.

 | Name | Type | Description
 |------|--------|------